strongbox/strongbox-docs/Logging.md

 * `commons-logging`
 * `commons-logging-api`

-In order to exclude them as transitive dependencies, you will need to have something similar to this example
+In order to exclude them as transitive dependencies, you will need to have something similar to this example:

     <dependency>
         <groupId>org.springframework</groupId>